SELMA-project/docker-spaces/README.md

 and then go to URL http://localhost:12555
 The frontend pipeline there is demonstrated via WHISPER button (other buttons still use a shared backend container)

-Note: "docker update --restart=always <container-id>" can be applied also on an already running container, to make it restart automatically on re-boot.
+Note: "docker update --restart=always container-id" can be applied also on an already running container, to make it restart automatically on re-boot.
 This closely simulates a virtual machine with permanet storage.